<?xml version="1.0" encoding="utf-8" ?>

 <caption><p><bold>Worked demonstration.</bold>

-complementary slices of the record (dark = populated, light =
+slice of the record (dark = populated, light = partial/absent),

-data, expressible only because the schema records loading
+the RILEM data, expressible only because the schema records

-orientation — printed concrete loaded along the layers (X) is
+loading orientation — printed concrete loaded along the print path

-32–55 % weaker than the cast reference, consistently across three
+(X) is 32–55 % weaker in flexure than the cast reference in three

 <graphic mimetype="image" mime-subtype="png" xlink:href="figures/fig5_demonstration.png" />